pinheadmz/handout/README.md

 {"records":[{"type":"GLUE4","ns":"ns.examplename.","address":"127.0.0.1"},{"type":"DS","keyTag":24620,"algorithm":8,"digestType":2,"digest":"297595dc199b947aa8650923619436fbdfd99fd625195111ab4efe950900cade"}]}
 ```

+BACKUP your `conf/` directory at this point!
+There are private keys in there :-)

 ### 3. Update your domain on Handshake

 The configuration script outputs a complete JSON string for use with hsd rpc calls,